fastorik/scrapper-v2/README.md

 # scrapper-v2
-Second version of something like web parsing framework
+Second version of something like web parsing framework.
+Used primarly for Basketstore